Inkjin Tattoo Guides

 Popular Japanese Tattoo Motifs and Their Meanings

-The koi fish (perseverance and ambition) is perhaps the most requested Japanese motif — swimming upstream it represents struggle, while a downstream koi suggests goals already achieved.
-Dragons (ryū) symbolise wisdom, protection, and the forces of nature, and are typically depicted with three or four claws winding through clouds.
-The phoenix (hō-ō) represents rebirth and virtue, while the foo dog (komainu) serves as a guardian figure.
-Hannya masks, depicting a jealous female demon, explore themes of passion and transformation and are among the most dramatically shaded pieces in the tradition.
+The koi fish (perseverance and ambition) is one of the most popular Japanese motif, when swimming upstream it’s a sign of struggle, whereas the koi going downstream means you’ve already got what you wanted.
+Dragons (ryū) stand for wisdom, protection and nature, and are usually shown with three or four claws, curling through clouds.
+The phoenix (hō-ō) is all about rebirth and virtue, and the foo dog (komainu) is a symbol of guardian.
+Hannya masks are a jealous female demon, the themes behind the work are passion and transformation, and the shading on some of the work is the most striking in the entire tradition.

 Best Placements for Japanese Tattoos